htrgouvea/spellbook/README.md

 ### How to use

 ```
-Spellbook v0.1.2
+Spellbook v0.2.0
 Core Commands
 ==============
 	Command          Description
 	-------          -----------
 	-s, --search     List modules, you can filter by category
 	-m, --module     Set a module to use
-	-t, --target     Set a target
-	-p, --parameter  Set a value for a module parameter
+  -h, --help       To see help menu of a module
 ```

 ### Example